 Preheat oven to 425°F.

-Unroll piecrust; stack on a lightly floured surface.
-Roll stacked piecrust into a 12-inch circle.
-Fit piecrust into a 10-inch deep-dish pie plate or a lightly greased tart pan with removable bottom; press into fluted edges.
+Unroll the piecrust and stack it on a lightly floured surface.
+Roll the stacked piecrust into a 12-inch circle.
+Press into fluted edges to fit the pie crust into a 10-inch deep-dish pie plate or a lightly greased tart pan with a removable bottom.
 Flute and pitch if using a pie plate.
-Trim off excess piecrust along edges if using a tart pan.
+Trim off excess piecrust along the edges if using a tart pan.

 Meanwhile, heat olive oil in a medium skillet over medium-high.
-Add leeks, shallots, asparagus, sprinkle with salt, pepper, and thyme.
-Cook, stirring occasionally, until tender and lightly browned, about 10 minutes.
-Remove from heat, and cool 5 minutes.
+Add leeks, shallots, and asparagus, sprinkle with salt, pepper, and thyme, and cook, stirring occasionally, until tender and lightly browned, about 10 minutes.
+Remove from heat and cool 5 minutes.
 Reserve 4 asparagus spears for decoration.

-Spoon asparagus mixture in the prepared pie dish.
-Gently add egg mixture.
-Arrange reserved asparagus spears on top.
+Spoon the asparagus mixture into the prepared pie dish.
+Gently add the egg mixture.
+Arrange the reserved asparagus spears on top.
 Bake in the preheated oven until set, about 45-50 minutes, covering with foil to prevent excess browning if necessary.
-Cool on baking sheet on a wire rack 20 minutes before serving.
+Cool on a baking sheet on a wire rack for 20 minutes before serving.

 Enjoy!